anima-libera/qwy2/README.md

 The `-l` command line argument given to `_comp.py` will make it run the compiled binary (from `bin`) if the compilation is successful, and arguments that follow `-l` are forwarded to the compiled binary.

-Thus the most useful command durring development is the followig:
+Thus the most useful command during development is the following:

 ```sh
 python3 _comp.py -l